Phoenix Attorney Commercial Lease Negotiator

 Don’t go into commercial lease negotiations unprepared or for that matter without an experienced attorney, particularly if you are a first-time business owner.
 A commercial landlord’s first interest is to make a profit for him or herself and the success of your business is secondary.
 If you default on your payments, they can always find someone else to plug in as the replacement.
 Or, if they can’t find someone to step into the lease, your liability for damages may continue to increase as long as you are in default.

-A slow economy makes things even worse because a commercial landlord would rather take a gamble on you by putting you in a high expense lease, even if you can’t make the payments over the long haul, than let the property sit vacant.
+A slow economy makes things even worse because a commercial landlord would rather take a gamble on you by putting you in a high expense lease, even if you can’t make the payments over the long haul than let the property sit vacantly.

 If you need the assistance of well-qualified legal counsel to help you with your lease review and negotiations, call the Law Offices of William D. Black at 602-265-2600 or toll-free at 844-224-0054 or email us at email@example.com.